engr-hasanuzzaman/Programming-contest/DS&Algorithms/heap.md

     - replce with max child repetedly untill new value become correct root **N.B: for insertion, adjustment is done from leaf to parent but for delete operation adjustment happens from root to leaf

+#### heapify is a process of creating heap from array which make creating heap with O(n) complexity.
+In the heapify proces, we will consider last element as the heap and move on the top which will make swapping reduced
 ## Heap sort has two step
 - make heap using input elements
 - delete element one by one and put at the end of the heap array which is a sorted array